docker-library/docs/nginx/content.md

 listen       ${NGINX_PORT};
 ```

-By default, `nginx-envsubst` reads template files in `/etc/nginx/templates` directory and outputs the result of execution using `envsubst` to `/etc/nginx/conf.d`.
+By default, `nginx-envsubst` reads template files in `/etc/nginx/templates` and outputs the result of executing `envsubst` to `/etc/nginx/conf.d`.

 This behavior can be changed via the following environent variables: